Old City Hall (Toronto): Future

+In lieu of converting the structure into retail space, the Government Management Committee voted in 2015 to study housing a city museum in the historic structure.

+Toronto City Council voted in 2018 to advance plans for a city museum at the site but little progress has been made as of 2024 and staff estimate $190 million of work will be required before a new occupant can move into the building.

+The provincial government is reportedly considering using the building as a temporary home for the Ontario Legislative Assembly once Queen's Park closes in 2026 for extensive renovations.

 Architecture

 Old City Hall can be described as an enormous square quad with a courtyard in the middle.
 Situated at the front elevation, its clock tower was placed off centre to provide a terminating vista for Bay Street.
 In spite of this seeming asymmetry, the balance of the design is still existent throughout.
 Ultimately, even though the clock tower was off centre, balance was achieved through the repetition of the subtle details of measure and pattern.
 For example, to the right side of the main entrance a narrow circular tower rises 21.4 meters from grade.
 It is cut precisely in half by the roof line; it extends above the roof line by 10.7 meters and is also 10.7 meters from the roof line to the base of the main tower.
 Further on, the east and west pavilions, although quite different in their designs, are very similar in shape.
 The double-storied oriel of the east tower is exaggerated to counter the weight of the double tower of the west pavilion.
 The subtle balance is able to stand out at the main entrance of the building and prevent it from being overshadowed by the clock tower.
 The exterior rock-face wall was built in a series of courses, in variable sizes separated by carved bands.
 Grouped columns are repeatedly used to accent the windows.